cfpb/sbl-project/LOCAL_DEV_COMPOSE.md

   - PostgreSQL(`pg`) can be accessed from the host machine at port `5432`
   - Keycloak (`keycloak`) is accessible at `8880`
   - user-fi-management (`user_fi`) is accessible at `8881`

+---
+## Mock data population
+With [user-fi-management](https://github.com/cfpb/regtech-user-fi-management), pre-populating the database with some mock institutions can aid front-end development.
+We've created some instructions, and some mock institution json files in [mock_data](./dev_setup/mock_data/) directory to help with that process.